Carisoprodol/aspirin (By mouth)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you have kidney disease, liver disease, or seizures.
-Tell your doctor if you have a history of drug abuse or dependence.
+- Tell your doctor if you have kidney disease, liver disease, seizures, stomach ulcers, asthma with nasal polyps and rhinitis, or a history of drug abuse or dependence.

 Possible Side Effects While Using This Medicine